Azamara Quest Rome to Seville Cruise Day 3

 This was washed down with a nice glass of locally produced white wine - it was only about 10:30am, still, somewhere in the world it was happy hour!

 After our local food tasting experience we headed over to the shop area, where you could try the liquors and olive oils produced on the premises.
 Gina was very generous with pouring the tasters, and we enjoyed healthy measures of Lemoncello, the walnut liquor, and a fennel liquor.
 All were really good and we ended up buying a bottle of the fennel one and the walnut one, along with the chilli paste we had tried earlier.
-Gina suggested the walnut one is great drizzled on mince pies; sounds like it’s going to be a good Christmas, especially as it is 40% proof!

-View of Capri from Termini
+View of Capri from the town of Termini, Sorrento Coast

 Back on board we had lunch at the pool grill, firm becoming our favourite place, and sat on deck in the sun for a while before enjoying a late afternoon coffee and cookie at the Mosaic Cafe, located on deck 5.
 We went up on deck for sail away and I took a couple of shots of the pool deck lit up at night in the twilight.

-We had arranged to meet some new made friends in the Discoveries Bar for some pre dinner cocktails, situated just outside the main dinning room, and I enjoyed a few Appletinis (vodka and apple schnapps) as aperitifs, made by the very charming and bubbly bartender Ruby.
+We had arranged to meet some new made friends in the Discoveries Bar for some pre dinner cocktails, situated just outside the main dining room, and I enjoyed a few Appletinis (vodka and apple schnapps) as aperitifs, made by the very charming and bubbly bartender Ruby.
 We spoke to the maître d and had a table for two, and were soon being escorted to our places.
 For starters I enjoyed the baked Brie with hot plum sauce, and main course was surf and turf, lobster and sirloin strip - really delicious.
 We skipped dessert; otherwise we would leave the ship as cargo!